snowplow-archive/snowplow.github.com/about/jobs/senior-data-analyst.md

 ## The opportunity for you

-This is an opportunity for an individual to
+This is an opportunity for you to:

-1. Drive change across the digital analytics industry
+1. Drive change and innovation across the digital analytics industry
 2. Work with some of the most analytically sophisticated companies in the world
 3. Build a global profile
-4. Foster innovation in digital analytics
-5. Be part of a rapidly growing startup
+4. Be part of a rapidly growing startup

 ## Practicalities